5 things you should know about the waiver of premium rider

 3. Who qualifies for the waiver of premium rider?

 The waiver of premium rider is typically available to adults ages 18 to 60 who don’t have pre-existing disabilities.
 It can only be purchased when you first apply for a policy — not added at a later date.
-For example, Haven Life offers the waiver of premium rider as an optional addition for certain states in the Haven Term insurance application process.
+For example, Haven Life offers the waiver of premium rider as an optional add-on for certain states in the Haven Term insurance application process.
 (Separately, but related, Haven Life also offers disability insurance.)

 4. How much does the waiver of premium provision cost?